Amazon Stock Price Prediction for 2025: Where Will It Be in 1 Year

 Why Invest in Amazon?

-Shares of this Magnificent 7 member recently hit an all-time high.
-It is hard to imagine that the company or its share price will collapse any time soon, but analysts and investors may see the stock as overbought.
+Shares of this Magnificent Seven member hit an all-time high on Feb.
+4, 2025, but with the Nasdaq beginning to correct in mid-February, it has been all downhill for Amazon lately.
+Still, it is hard to imagine that the company or its share price will collapse any time soon, but analysts and investors may see the stock as overbought.
 Let’s see what Wall Street expects.

 Amazon as a Company